maurijlozano/scan_cluster/readme.md

   -h, --help            show this help message and exit

 Query cluster:
-  -Q QFILE, --QueryFile QFILE
+  -Q, --QueryFile QFILE
                         Query genome in Genbank format.
-  -R REPID, --Replicon_ID REPID
+  -R, --Replicon_ID REPID
                         Required for draft and multireplicon genomes.
-  -s CSTART, --cluster_start CSTART
+  -s, --cluster_start CSTART
                         Genome cluster start location.
-  -e CEND, --cluster_end CEND
+  -e, --cluster_end CEND
                         Genome cluster end location.

-To search or a cluster provided in Genbank format:
+To search for a cluster provided in Genbank format:
-  -q QCLUSTER, --QueryCluster QCLUSTER
+  -q, --QueryCluster QCLUSTER
                         Query cluster in Genbank format.
   --Reference REFGENOME
                         Specifies the genome Gb file to be used as reference.

-To search or a cluster with a defined set of protein HMMs:
+To search for a cluster with a defined set of protein HMMs:
-  -f HMM_FOLDER, --hmm_folder HMM_FOLDER
+  -f, --hmm_folder HMM_FOLDER
                         Folder containing the HMM profiles for the proteins to include in the cluster.

 Target Genomes:
-  -S SFILE, --SubjectFile SFILE
+  -S, --SubjectFile SFILE
                         Subject genome in Genbank format.
-  -F SFOLDER, --SubjectFolder SFOLDER
+  -F, --SubjectFolder SFOLDER
                         Folder containing the subject genomes in Genbank format.
-  -E GBEXT, --Genbank file extension GBEXT
+  -E, --Genbank file extension GBEXT
                         Genbank file extension.
 Default .gb

 Output Folder:
-  -o RES_FOLDER, --Results_folder RES_FOLDER
+  -o, --Results_folder RES_FOLDER
                         Results folder name.
   --overwrite           Overwrite previous results.